selftiesoftware/cad-suite/readme.md

   text, linework and polygons.
 So in principle, Siigna could be expanded to become a platform for digital text editing, typesetting and layout, scripting based graphics, electronic circuit board creation.

-  '- Anything which can be represented as text and/or linework.
+  '- Anything which can be represented as text and/or line work.

   ''Read more on the [https://github.com/siigna/module/wiki wiki pages]''.